 Our Commitment to Transparency and Accountability

-Our commitment to animal welfare guides the sourcing decisions we make for all animal based foods in our supply chain.
-This commitment is shared across our organization, with oversight from our Senior Vice President of Consumer Products, and its implementation is the responsibility of our Vice President of Food Safety and Quality Assurance and our Director of Category Management.
+Our commitment to animal welfare guides the sourcing decisions we make for all meat and poultry products in our supply chain.
+This commitment is shared across our organization, with oversight from our Senior Vice President of Procurement and Supply Chain and Protein Category Managers, and its implementation is the responsibility of our Head of Sustainability and Social Impact, Senior Director of Food Safety & Quality, and Senior Director of Regulatory Affairs.

 We have processes in place for ensuring that all of our meat, poultry and egg suppliers live up to the standards described above and are committed to providing our customers with transparent information.
 We look forward to providing updates on our work, including specific progress toward implementing our goals, in the future.